jjernberg/gist-app-example/README.md

 ## Django API and gist API service

 The API and service to retrieve the gists took about an hour to develop.

+The `gists` direction/app contains the API functionality for the challenge.

+* views.py - Provides the endpoints
+* services.py - This is the requested library/service to handle interactions with the gist API
+* models.py - The DB models to store the favorites
+* serializers.py - The serializers to provide the structure for the response data

 ### Build Instructions